-Authorities compared the killing to the fictional Hannibal Lecter.
+Authorities compared Omaima Nelson's killing of her husband Bill Nelson to the fictional Hannibal Lecter.

-Omaima Nelson was an Egyptian model who immigrated to the U.S. when she was 18 years old.
+Omaima Nelson was an Egyptian model who immigrated to the United States when she was 18 years old.

 Omaima’s Early Life And Move To The United States